duganchen/dosgames/README.md

     * dosbox
         * Eric the Unready.conf
         * Gateway 2 - Homeworld.conf
+    * common.conf
     * index.txt
     * kitty_fzf_preview

 Let's assign the path to that dos directory to an environment variable named DOSROOT.

 The c directory is your standard c drive with games installed; the d directory contains CD images.

+The common.conf file has settings that I'd want for every game.
+It contains this:

+    [sdl]
+    fullscreen = true
+    vsync = on

 My DOSBOX conf file for Eric the Unready, to use as our example, looks like this: